CactiChameleon9/Libcamera-RPiOS-Build-Enviroment/README.md

 # Cross compilation environment for libcamera for the RPi Bullseye OS

-This will let you build a cross compilation docker image, and use it to compile libcamera for the RPi.
+This will let you build a cross compilation docker image, and use it to compile libcamera for the RPi, and the package it up in a deb file to send to your RPi.
 A meson cross file will be automatically generated inside the debian bullseye environment.

 ## Setting up your working directory
 #### Make the directory